HMS Auriga (P419): Service history

-In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+In 1953 she took part in the Fleet Review to celebrate the Coronation of Elizabeth II.
 In March 1961, the submarine was among the vessels that took part in a combined naval exercise with the United States Navy off Nova Scotia.
 Auriga departed Canada on 25 April 1961 after completing an 18-month tour with the Sixth Submarine Division at Halifax, Nova Scotia.